Josephvazhae1/aircraft-design-optimization/README.md

 ## Genetic Algorithms
 ### Background of Algorithm

 Genetic Algorithms (GAs) are a class of metaheuristic, population-based optimization algorithms inspired by the principles of natural selection and evolutionary biology.
-Initially popularized by John Holland in the 1970s, and later expanded upon by researchers such as David E. Goldberg, GAs simulate the process of evolution by iteratively selecting, recombining, and mutating candidate solutions to evolve toward an optimal or near-optimal result.
+Initially popularized by John Holland in the 1970s, GAs simulate the process of evolution by iteratively selecting, recombining, and mutating candidate solutions to evolve toward an optimal or near-optimal result.

 Unlike gradient-based optimization techniques, GAs are not limited by differentiability or continuity of the objective function.
-This makes them especially useful for solving complex, high-dimensional, multi-modal, and non-convex problems where analytical gradients are difficult or impossible to compute.
+This makes them especially useful for solving complex, high-dimensional, and non-convex problems where analytical gradients are difficult or impossible to compute.
 GAs are also highly flexible and can be adapted to a wide range of applications, including combinatorial optimization, machine learning hyperparameter tuning, scheduling, and circuit design.

 A typical genetic algorithm begins with a randomly initialized population of chromosomes—encoded representations of possible solutions.
 Each individual is evaluated using a fitness function, and those with higher fitness are more likely to be selected for reproduction.
 New offspring are generated through crossover (recombination) of parent chromosomes and mutation, introducing variation into the population and helping avoid premature convergence.
 Over successive generations, the population evolves to exhibit increasingly fit individuals.